 This animated primer discusses adolescent brain development and the ways child welfare systems inhibit or encourage opportunities for the successful transition to adulthood, summarizing topics explored in The Road to Adulthood.

 This report from the National Academies of Sciences, Engineering and Medicine presents an evidence-based examination of adolescent development and how it can be applied to institutions and systems so that adolescents can prosper.

 This set of tools — developed with funding from the Casey Foundation — helps judges and lawyers more effectively engage young people in foster care in court hearings and case planning.

-This Success Beyond 18 report outlines new research findings on adolescent brain development and the implications for young people aging out of foster care.
-Download the summary findings here.
+This report outlines new research findings on adolescent brain development and the implications for young people aging out of foster care.

-This issue brief describes how having the right support systems can enable these young people in foster care to develop resilience and better cope with, adapt to, and recover from even the most substantial challenges.
+This issue brief describes how having the right support systems can enable young people in foster care to develop resilience and better cope with, adapt to and recover from even the most substantial challenges.

-This issue brief explains why young people who have been in foster care need diverse social networks comprised of quality relationships with their families, schools, communities, and peers — and how child welfare policies and practices need to promote these networks.
+This issue brief explains why young people who have been in foster care need diverse social networks comprised of quality relationships with their families, schools, communities and peers — and how child welfare policies and practices can promote these networks.

-This issue brief shows how trauma-informed practice provides supports and opportunities to promote healthy recovery and optimal adolescent brain development throughout adolescence and emerging adulthood.
+This issue brief shows how trauma-informed practice supports and promotes healthy recovery and optimal brain development throughout adolescence and emerging adulthood.